-Sturgeon issues cost of living warning to Prime Minister
+Nicola Sturgeon issues cost of living warning to Boris Johnson

 Ms Sturgeon, who is due to meet Mr Johnson in September, said the Scottish government would invest almost £3bn this year in a range of measures to help address the cost of living pressures.

-But she added: "It is a statement of fact that many of the levers which would make the biggest difference lie with the UK Government.
+But she added: "It is a statement of fact that many of the levers which would make the biggest difference lie with the UK government.

-"It is also the case that only the UK Government can access and make available resources on the scale required.
+"It is also the case that only the UK government can access and make available resources on the scale required.
 Therefore, actions by devolved governments alone - though important - will not be enough to meet the unprecedented challenges we face."

 The first minister warned action was needed now to address "significant gaps in help for households", in particular those on low incomes.